Nicolas-Bolouri/clasp/docs/data_preparation.md

 ├── seed_686579303/ (same structure as above)
 ```

-Where `pairs` subdirectory contains the pairs for training, validation, and testing, and `split` subdirectory contains the split files for each seed.
+Where `pairs` subdirectory contains the pairs for training, validation, and testing, the `balanced_pairs` subdirectory contains a balanced set of pairs for classification validation and testing, and the `split` subdirectory contains the split files for each seed.

 Note: the `split` files are not needed for any task or training but are provided for reference.